SiliconLabs/wiseconnect/examples/si91x_soc/service/sl_si91x_sensorhub/readme.md

 ## Prerequisites/Setup Requirements

- - To use this application following Hardware, Software and Project Setup are required.
+ - To use this application following Hardware, Software, and Project Setup are required.

 ### Hardware Requirements